real-artswan/text2dict/README.md

 *(v)* stands for verb and *(n)* stands for noun, other values mean that lemma was not found and original word was used instead

 *FORMS...* this column and all next columns contain forms of words exist in the text and keyed by STEM

+Run with `--help` to see what abbreviations in the CSV file mean